Topic covered

 - Used where user

-requirement is not clear
+requirement is not clear, Costly

 In prototype model, before carrying out the development of actual software, a working prototype of the system is built